[REVEALED] European Foods That Start With U

 While originally from India, Upma has found its place in European culinary traditions due to historical connections.
 This semolina-based dish, often served for breakfast or as a snack, has become popular in several European countries.
 It is seasoned with mustard seeds, curry leaves, and vegetables, creating a flavorful and satisfying dish.

-See also [REVEALED] Picnic Foods That Start With M
+See also Cheeses That Start With V

 Recipe for Upma: